UN: 100,000 flee after Turkish incursion in Syria | DW | 11.10.2019

 Some 32 Kurdish militiamen have been killed in the Turkish campaign, the UK-based Syrian Observatory for Human Rights (SOHR) said on Friday, while Ankara claimed it had killed 342 fighters.

-At least six Syrian civilians, seven Turkish civilians and one Turkish soldier have also been killed in the three-day offensive.
+At least six Syrian civilians, seven Turkish civilians and four Turkish soldiers have also been killed in the three-day offensive.

 "The operation is going as planned," said Turkish Defense Minister Hulusi Akar on Friday.
 "We are being extremely careful to ensure no civilians are harmed."